 Before discussing the implications and limitations of these findings, we must first acknowledge a salient alternative explanation for this pattern of responses.
 What if, rather than engaging in simulation, children simply employed a visual matching strategy?
-The two options children selected most often in Fig. 2b (the correct answer and the match-origin answer, red and yellow respectively), are also the two options that seem most visually similar to the event as it actually occurred.
+The two options children selected most often in Figure 2b (the correct answer and the match-origin answer, red and yellow, respectively) are also the two options that seem most visually similar to the event as it actually occurred.
 Perhaps younger children simply relied on a visual matching strategy rather than a true simulation, which would yield a very similar pattern of results (including accuracy on the items in which there is no interaction with the block).
 Experiment 3 was designed to test this alternative explanation.

-Experiment 3: Visual matching or counterfactual simulation?
+Experiment 3: Visual Matching or Counterfactual Simulation?

 In order to determine whether the pattern of responses observed in Experiment 2 resulted from a visual matching strategy rather than from simulation, we decided to pit a true visual match against a simulation.
-This study, which was much more minimal in its design, took one of the items from Experiment 2 and gave 4-5-year-old children two options: A close visual match differing only in the absence of the block, or the 'correct' answer from Experiment 2 (see Fig. 4).
+This study, which was much more minimal in its design, took one of the items from Experiment 2 and gave 4- to 5-year-old children two options: a close visual match differing only in the absence of the block or the "correct" answer from Experiment 2 (see Figure 4).
 Thus, if children use a visual matching strategy, they should overwhelmingly choose the close visual match, even though it involves a physically implausible event (a spontaneous change in trajectory with no collision).
-Infants are sensitive to this kind of physical violation (Kominsky & Carey, 2018; Kominsky et al., 2017), so if children engage in simulation that employs any kind of internal 'physics engine' (Ullman, Spelke, Battaglia, & Tenenbaum, 2017), they should reject this physically implausible option.
+Infants are sensitive to this kind of physical violation (Kominsky & Carey, 2018; Kominsky et al., 2017), so if children engage in simulation that employs any kind of internal "physics engine" (Ullman et al., 2017), they should reject this physically implausible option.